Licenses and Permits

 • Street Parties

-For more information on special events in the Township and Special Events Permits, please call 519-856-9596 ext.
-140 or email the Legislative and Licensing Administrator.
+For more information on special events in the Township and Special Events Permits, please contact Legislative Services at 519-856-9596 ext.
+107 or email the Clerk's department.

 Will you be serving alcohol at your event?